-- If you have a rare blood disorder known as porphyria.
+- If you have a rare inherited blood disorder known as porphyria.

 How to take aceclofenac

-- Before you start taking aceclofenac, read the manufacturer's printed information leaflet from inside the pack.
-The manufacturer's leaflet will give you more information about the tablets and provide a full list of side-effects which you may experience from taking them.
+- Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
+It will give you more information about aceclofenac, and it will also provide you with a full list of the side-effects which you could experience from taking it.

 - Take aceclofenac exactly as your doctor tells you to.
-The usual dose for adults is one 100 mg tablet taken twice daily, preferably morning and evening.
+The usual dose is one 100 mg tablet twice daily, taken preferably morning and evening.

-- Take your doses with a snack, or just after eating a meal.
-This will help protect your stomach from side-effects such as indigestion.
+- Take aceclofenac with food; during a mealtime is ideal.
+This will help to protect your stomach from side-effects such as indigestion and stomach irritation.

-- Swallow the tablets whole with a drink of water.
-Do not chew or break the tablets.
+- Swallow the tablet with a drink of water.
+Do not chew or crush the tablets.

 Getting the most from your treatment

-- Your doctor will try to prescribe you the lowest dose for the shortest time to reduce the risk of side-effects.
-If you need to take aceclofenac for a long time, your doctor may want to prescribe another medicine along with it to protect your stomach from irritation.
+- Your doctor will try to prescribe you the lowest dose for the shortest time in order to reduce the risk of side-effects.
+If you need to take aceclofenac over a period of time, your doctor may want to prescribe another medicine along with it to protect your stomach from irritation.